Thanks for your interest in recycling!

 - You are able to recycle a number of common household items in this green bin.
 A list of acceptable items is below.

-- Your recycling is picked up once per week, the same day as garbage and yardwaste is collected.
+- Your recycling is picked up every other week, the same day as garbage and yardwaste is collected.
+According to your A/B group (find here).

 - You may pick up your free recycling bin at one of these seven locations.